Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/CatelEnvironment.md

 Class containing environment information.

 ## Fields

 ### DefaultMultiLingualDependencyPropertyValue
-SET IN CONSTRUCTOR TO SUPPORT RUNTIME LANGUAGE SWITCHING

 The default value for dependency properties that use a Properties.Resources value.
 Such values should be set in the constructor of the control instead of the dependency property to allow runtime switching of languages.

 ## Properties